geoffreyp/geoffreyp.github.io/README.md

 # Adritian Free Hugo Theme
 ###### Adritian Hugo Theme for Personal Websites

 This free Hugo theme is a fork of [Raditian Theme](https://github.com/radity/raditian-free-hugo-theme) - a great Hugo theme created by Radity.
+It's called __Adritian__ because I, the author, am called Adrián - and if you shuffle Raditian and Adrián letters you get...
+Adritian 😅

-It's based on Bootstrap (so it's responsive and mobile-first), and the main changes have been upgrades on the web performance and accessibility of the template.
+The templates are based on Bootstrap (so it's responsive and mobile-first), and the main changes I have made have been upgrades on the web performance and accessibility of the template.

 Some of the best usages for the theme are for minimalistic websites, single-page applications, and personal portfolios.
 It has a contact form that you can customize to your mail address, without setting up a backend (using https://formspree.io).